jcsaezal/pmctrack/README.md

 ## Building PMCTrack from source for ARM and x86 processors

+Before building PMCTrack make sure a compatible kernel is running (it must be a patched one for PMCTrack versions earlier than 2.0!), and the associated kernel header files are installed on the system.
 The `PMCTRACK_ROOT` environment variable must be defined for a successful execution of the various PMCTrack command-line tools.
 The `shrc` script found in the repository's root directory can be used to set the `PMCTRACK_ROOT` variable appropriately as well as to add command-line tools' directories to the PATH.
 To make this possible, run the following command in the root directory of the repository:

 	$ . shrc